great-northern-diver/loon/website/md/learn_linking.md

 displays.
 That is for two linked displays A and B

-* element `i` for the linked states in display A is kept in sync with element `j` for the linked states in display B only if the `i`'th element in the `linkingKey` state of display A contains exactly the same string as the element `j` in the `linkingKey` state of display B
+* element `i` for the linked states in display A is kept in sync with element `j` for the linked states in display B if there is an `i` and `j` for which the `i`'th element in the `linkingKey` state of display A contains exactly the same string as the element `j` in the `linkingKey` state of display B

-* and, the `linkingKey` state for a display must contain unique elements
+* the `linkingKey` state for a display must contain unique elements

 By default, the `linkingKey` contains an `n` dimensional vector with `0,1,...,n-1`.